serebrov/notes/2013-05-24-angular-seo.md

 then allow angular to do it's job on the client.
 For simple variables there is [ng-bind](http://docs.angularjs.org/api/ng.directive:ngBind).
 And for lists there is [ng-include](http://docs.angularjs.org/api/ng.directive:ngInclude).
-Here is example above with pre-rendered content:
+Here is the example from above with pre-rendered content:

     <span ng-bind="variableValue">Static indexed value</span>
     <ul ng-include="'your/dynamic/list'">